 - Hand tremors

 - Loss of consciousness

 The first step of a treatment program is detoxification.
 Then, behavioral therapy and other services are introduced.
 These programs typically last 30, 60, or 90 days, sometimes longer.

 Most programs help set up your aftercare once you complete the other portions of your treatment.
 There are many options available for alcohol use disorder including:

-In a detoxification center, you allow your body to rid itself of the alcohol toxins.
+In a detoxification center, you allow your body to eliminate the alcohol toxins.
 Alcohol detox and withdrawal can be dangerous without supervision so a medically supervised program is important to get you prepared to go into treatment.